Hyper-Independence in Relationships: Origins, Consequences, and the Link to Avoidant Attachment

-- Averil
+- Averil Lagerman

 - Jul 10, 2023

-- 6 min read
+- 8 min read

 Independence is often celebrated (particularly within Western cultures) as a valuable quality that underpins personal growth, autonomy, and self-reliance.
-However, when taken to an extreme, what we might call "hyper-independence" can understandably pose challenges within close relationships.
+However, when taken to an extreme, what we might call "hyper-independence" can pose challenges within close relationships.
+While it might seem appealing to rely only on oneself, at our core, most of us want the experience of being securely known and loved by at least one other.

 Striking a balance between individuality and togetherness is essential for fostering healthy and fulfilling partnerships.
 In this post, we will explore the concept of hyper-independence in relationships, its potential consequences, and provide insights on how to begin to cultivate a healthy balance.